EDCD/EDMarketConnector/Contributing.md

 Additionally, if your hack is over around 5 lines, please include a `# HACK END` or similar comment to indicate the end of the hack.

 ---

-## Git commit conventions

-* Please use the standard Git convention of a short title in the first line and fuller body text in subsequent lines.
-* Please reference issue numbers using the "hashtag" format #123 in your commit message wherever possible.
-  This lets GitHub create two-way hyperlinks between the issue report and the commit.
-  Certain text in a PR that fixes an issue can auto-close the issue when the PR is merged.
-* If in doubt, lean towards many small commits.
-This makes git bisect much more useful.
-* Please try at all costs to avoid a "mixed-up" commit, i.e. one that addresses more than one issue at once.
-  One thing at a time is best.

----

 ## Build process